Grass-Fed Cooking Tips

 2. Bring your meat to Room Temperature

 Never cook your meat straight from the refrigerator, allow the meat to come to room temperature.
+This should take between 30 min and an hour for most cuts.
 Never let meat sit out on your counter top for more than 2 hours.

 5. Lower the cooking temperature and/or reduce cooking time